cortexjs-legacy/the-handbook-of-cortex/instructions/cortex_vs.md

 ## Cortex vs. Browserify

-Browserify is pretty lovely and nice, but the main differences between Cortex and Browserify are:
+Browserify is pretty lovely and nice (and James is an interesting guy ;D), but the main differences between Cortex and Browserify are:

 - Cortex is not only suitable for small projects,  but also scale well for enterprise projects.